swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 2. Chose between tuning thresholds, rolling back, or labeling new data and retraining
 3. Adjusted drift thresholds in `src/monitor.py`
-4. Rolled back the Kubernetes deployment and restored the canonical source of truth with Git and DVC
+4. Rolled back to the last known-good version with Git and DVC
 5. Verified the chosen action and closed the issue

 You fixed some of the previous issues: